-- What kinds of relationships do humans experience? - In what ways are all peoples and cultures interrelated and interdependent? - How do you learn from and with others? - How are we in relationship with all living things and with mother earth? - How does sense of place, home, and belonging influence a positive sense of identity? - What are many ways people are in relationship with self, others, community, and land?
-(Nikmatut) - What are traits and characteristics of positive role models?
+- What kinds of relationships do humans experience? - In what ways do relationships impact the health of our bodies, minds, hearts, and spirits? - In what ways are all peoples and cultures interrelated and interdependent? - How do you learn from and with others? - How are we in relationship with all living things and with mother earth? - How does sense of place, home, and belonging influence a positive sense of identity? - What are many ways people are in relationship with self, others, community, and land?
+(Nikmatut) - What are the traits and characteristics of role models?